 Patient Counseling Information

-Inform patients that OxyContin contains oxycodone, a Schedule II controlled substance that is subject to abuse.
-Instruct patients not to share OxyContin with others and to take steps to protect OxyContin from theft or misuse.
+Inform patients that the use of OXYCONTIN, even when taken as recommended, can result in addiction, abuse, and misuse, which can lead to overdose and death [see WARNINGS AND PRECAUTIONS].
+Instruct patients not to share OXYCONTIN with others and to take steps to protect OXYCONTIN from theft or misuse.

 Life-Threatening Respiratory Depression

-Discuss the risk of respiratory depression with patients, explaining that the risk is greatest when starting OxyContin or when the dose is increased.
-Advise patients how to recognize respiratory depression and to seek medical attention if they are experiencing breathing difficulties.
+Inform patients of the risk of life-threatening respiratory depression including information that the risk is greatest when starting OXYCONTIN or when the dose is increased and that it can occur even at recommended doses [see WARNINGS AND PRECAUTIONS].
+Advise patients how to recognize respiratory depression and to seek medical attention if breathing difficulties develop.

 Important Administration Instructions